artecs-group/RVfpga-sim-addons/Computer_Organization/Lab4/README.md

 Next, describe in detail what the code does.
 You must clearly explain the purpose and function of each instruction.

-Finally, run the codes in the RVfpga-ViDBo simulator following the same steps explained in the introduction and include screenshots showing their operation.
+Finally, run the codes on the FPGA board (if you have it) or in the RVfpga-ViDBo simulator, and include videos/pictures/screenshots showing their operation.

 ## Exercise 2